H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 LHA partnered with the OmPrakash Foundation to

-and local Indian schools.
-The LHA community library
+and Indian schools.
+The Lha Charitable Trust library

 is open to local residents and travelers as both a